TwilioQuest/ghw-twilio-guide/README.md

 From here, you can select a phone number.
 Choose the number that you didn't use in the previous step.
 The Dev Phone will then show you a dialler to call a number.
 Enter your other phone number, the one with the TwiML bin, and hit call.
 You should hear "Hello World" spoken back to you.

-###ß Step 4: Daily challenge complete!
+### Step 4: Daily challenge complete!
 Time to submit.

 You've completed day 2, high five!
 To submit, take a screenshot of your Dev Phone call history.